-- (c) if the person is in charge of less than 64 hives at a premises alcohol washing of all hives, or - (d) if the person is in charge of more than 64 hives at a premises alcohol washing of 64 of hives.
+- (d) if the person is in charge of less than 64 hives at a premises alcohol washing of all hives, or - (e) if the person is in charge of more than 64 hives at a premises alcohol washing of 64 of hives.

-47 Feeding of bees
+57 Feeding of bees

-The registered beekeeper in charge of bees in the Varroa mite surveillance emergency zone within the Euroley emergency zone, Euston emergency zone or Nericon emergency zones may feed bees from a natural food source.
+The registered beekeeper in charge of bees in the Varroa mite surveillance emergency zone within the Balranald emergency zone, Euroley emergency zone, Euston emergency zone or Nericon emergency zones may feed bees from a natural food source.